-As part of the home visits the UCO reviewed the agency's documentation in relation to five service users and it was noted that one care plan required to be updated and some variation in call times.
-This feedback was shared with the manager post inspection and assurances provided that matters would be reviewed.
+As part of the home visits the UCO reviewed the agency's documentation in relation to five service users and one issue with times was noted; this feedback was shared with the manager post inspection.

 Service user records viewed included referral information received from the appropriate referring professionals and contained information regarding service user and/or representatives.
 The referrals detailed the services being commissioned and included relevant assessments and risk assessments as necessary.
 The reviews completed by the agency ongoing evidence that service users and/or representative's views are obtained and where possible incorporated.
 The service user guide issued to service users at commencement of the care package includes details regarding advocacy services should service users require support in reviewing their care package or making a complaint.
 Review of service user's guides and agreements during inspection and discussion with the manager confirmed service users receive this information with an appropriate timeframe compliant with regulations and standards.